 Answer: You’ve outlined the quintessential hard-bargaining situation, in which your poor BATNA (best alternative to a negotiated agreement) puts you in a position of weakness.

-The likelihood that at-the-table tactics will succeed with an uncooperative supplier is small.
-In such cases, you stand a better chance of gaining leverage from set-up and deal-design moves, as James Sebenius and I describe in our book 3-D Negotiation (Harvard Business School Press, 2006).
+The likelihood that at-the-negotiation-table tactics will succeed with an uncooperative negotiator is small.
+In such cases, you stand a better chance of gaining leverage from deal set-up and deal-design moves, as James Sebenius and I describe in our book 3-D Negotiation (Harvard Business School Press, 2006).

 I’ll suggest some moves in each dimension.